Overcommit in OpenShift Virtualization

 -

-Check virt-launcher Pod CPU Requests
+Check virt-launcher pod CPU Requests

-oc get pods -n over-commit -l vm.kubevirt.io/name=overcommit-vm-1OutputNAME READY STATUS RESTARTS AGE virt-launcher-overcommit-vm-1-rtspw 2/2 Running 0 47moc get pod -n over-commit <pod_name> \ -o jsonpath='{.spec.containers[?(@.name=="compute")].resources}{"\n"}' | jqOutput{ "limits": { "devices.kubevirt.io/kvm": "1", "devices.kubevirt.io/tun": "1", "devices.kubevirt.io/vhost-net": "1" }, "requests": { "cpu": "4800m", "devices.kubevirt.io/kvm": "1", "devices.kubevirt.io/tun": "1", "devices.kubevirt.io/vhost-net": "1", "ephemeral-storage": "50M", "memory": "2696Mi" } }Using the OpenShift Console: Navigate to Workloads → Pods and select the virt-launcher pod.
+oc get pods -n over-commit -l vm.kubevirt.io/name=overcommit-vm-1OutputNAME READY STATUS RESTARTS AGE virt-launcher-overcommit-vm-1-rtspw 2/2 Running 0 47moc get pods -n over-commit -l vm.kubevirt.io/name=overcommit-vm-1 \ -o jsonpath='{.items[0].spec.containers[?(@.name=="compute")].resources}{"\n"}' | jqOutput{ "limits": { "devices.kubevirt.io/kvm": "1", "devices.kubevirt.io/tun": "1", "devices.kubevirt.io/vhost-net": "1" }, "requests": { "cpu": "3200m", "devices.kubevirt.io/kvm": "1", "devices.kubevirt.io/tun": "1", "devices.kubevirt.io/vhost-net": "1", "ephemeral-storage": "50M", "memory": "2564Mi" } }Using the OpenShift Console, navigate to Workloads → Pods.

-A VM with 48 vCPUs only requests 4800m(0.1 * 48 = 4.8 CPU) by default! -
+A VM with 32 vCPUs only requests 3200m(0.1 * 32 = 3.2 CPU) by default!

 Memory Overcommit

-For example, with a VM with 16 GiB configured, if the overcommit percentage is set to its default value of 100, the memory request that CNV will apply to the pod is 16 GiB plus some extra for the overhead of the QEMU process running the VM.
-If it’s set to 200, the request will be set to 8 GiB plus the overhead.
+If the overcommit percentage is set to its default value of 100, the memory request on the pod will be 16 GiB plus some extra for the overhead for the QEMU process running the VM.

 Instructions